Winston-Lin/dziganto.github.io/_posts/2018-1-10-Introduction-to-Hashing.md

         return np.sum(str2int) % num_slots
 ```

 The first bit in triple quotes is just a lengthy docstring.
-It explains *key* and *num_slots* and data types are expected.
+It explains the function parameters *key* and *num_slots* as well as the data types expected.
 It also describes the output of this function, which is an integer representing the hash key.

 The assert statements are a quick and dirty way to ensure inputs are of the right type.
 Specifically, the *key* must be an integer or string while *num_slots* must be an integer.
 Otherwise an assertion error is thrown alerting the user to a problem.

 Great, now on to the main logic.

 We start with a simple logical check to see if the *key* is an integer or string.
-If it's an integer, simply return **key mod num_slots**.
+If it's an integer, simply return ***key* mod *num_slots***.
 If it's a string, we need to first process the text to convert it into numbers.
 One way to do that is by simply parsing the string into individual characters, returning the ASCII integer for each character, summing all ASCII integers, and applying the mod function.
 That's precisely what's happening in our hasher function with `str2int = [ord(char) for char in list(key)]` and then `np.sum(str2int) % num_slots`.
 That's all there is to it.

 ## Example
 Let's simulate a table called *Employees*.
 To keep things simple, *Employees* will only contain eight employees, not 20,000.
 The table has the following last names: